 - Unmatched functional depth for a free version

-- Ability to expand to pay-as-you-go plans at excellent value
+- Expandable to pay-as-you-go plans with excellent value for money

-- A true vision of enterprise software, far from the dusty ERP
+- A truly modern vision of enterprise software, far removed from the dusty ERP.

-- A bit more complex than Hubspot or lighter tools
+- A little more complex than Hubspot or lighter tools

 - No support in French, and no support on the free plan

 You can try Agile CRM for free without having to provide any payment information.

 #10 Bitrix 24

 A free CRM (really, and entirely), but not a simple one